BipinRajC/Orbit/README.md

 | Instagram Reels, YouTube Shorts, and LinkedIn briefs | Hooks, scripts, captions, CTAs, Higgsfield prompts, and editing notes | Output is ready for a creator or editor to work from directly |
 | Review signals and retained observations | Better memory context on the next run | The system learns from creator behavior instead of resetting |

-The README below is aligned to the `v3-mvp` branch.
-Some internal identifiers in code still say `ContentOS`, but the product surfaced in this branch is OrbitOS.

 ## Memory That Compounds